JeremySH/KataQuery/README.md

 ## How To Use

+### HOW TO PANIC
+> If your script gets in an infinite loop or crashes KataQuery, you can temporarily disable script execution by holding `SHIFT` during startup.

 ### Playing Stones

 By default, you're in "Play Mode," which alternates colors for you, and sets the analysis perspective to the current